Overview of File Storage

 - By default, you can create two mount targets per account per availability domain.
 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.

-- You can create as many exports in a mount target for different file systems as you wish.
+- You can create as many exports in a mount target for different file systems as you want.

-- You can create as many exports in a mount target for a single file system as you wish.
+- You can create as many exports in a mount target for a single file system as you want.

 - You can delete and re-create exports in a mount target as often as you need to.